 1. The student, with the assistance of the Graduate Coordinator, finds a Department faculty member willing to serve as a thesis or writing project director.
 With that director's help, the student chooses a topic for the thesis or writing project.

 2. The student must pass a Qualifying Examination--oral or written at the student's election--that covers material generally relevant to the area of the proposed thesis or writing project.
 Specific details about the material to be covered will be determined in consultation with the three-person committee of faculty members who will examine the student.
 Note: students must pass this Qualifying Examination before they may begin formal work on a thesis or writing project.

 3. The student must complete the Petition for Advancement to Graduate Candidacy form.
 This form lists, among other things all the course work to be counted toward the master's degree.
-After the form has been signed by the student's thesis or writing project director and the Graduate Coordinator, it is forwarded to the Associate Vice President for Graduate Studies and Research for final approval.
+After the form has been signed by the student's thesis or writing project director and the Graduate Coordinator, it is forwarded to the Associate Dean for Graduate Studies for final approval.
 Any subsequent changes to the student's program require approval from GAPE.

 Completing Requirements for the MA - Mathematics

 As noted above, the student must choose a thesis director, who then becomes his or her advisor.
 A committee consisting of the director and two professors selected by the director, with the approval of the Graduate Curriculum Committee, must approve the thesis topic before work begins.
 The topic must be in the field of mathematics (not in the field of mathematics education).
 The student must register for MATH 299 typically in the semester in which he or she expects to complete the thesis.
 Upon completion of the thesis, the student must give a public presentation on the thesis, which is followed by an oral examination (thesis defense) conducted by the thesis committee.